Looking for ways to help your ticker during American Heart Month? Use these tips to add a heart-healthy boost to your meals and snacks!

 Avoid trans fats.
 These fats raise “bad” LDL cholesterol levels and lower beneficial HDL cholesterol levels.
 They’re added to some packaged foods, so read ingredient labels to keep foods with partially hydrogenated oils out of your shopping cart.

 One of my favorite heart-healthy ingredients to use in my kitchen is canola oil, an oil that’s low in saturated fat.
 In fact, canola oil has the lowest saturated fat and the most plant-based omega 3s of any common cooking oil!
 Plus, canola oil is a great vehicle to deliver other healthy foods to the table, such as veggies and lean proteins.
+Curious about other top vegetarian sources of omega-3s?

 Looking for inspiration for cooking with canola oil?
 Here are a few of my favorite recipes.